- When will I find out if my application has been successful?

 Trainee and apprentice assessment centres will take place in the location of the role.
-Graduate and intern assessment centres take place at our head office in Rickmansworth, Hertfordshire.
+Graduate assessment centres take place at our head office in Rickmansworth, Hertfordshire.

 Yes.
 When we send you your official invitation for the assessment day, we'll also include information about how we reimburse your travel costs.

 We have offices and project sites all around the UK.
 Our trainee and apprentice locations will appear on the job advert, so look out for these when you apply.
-As an intern or graduate, you'll need to be flexible when it comes to location.
+As a graduate, you'll need to be flexible when it comes to location.
 This is particularly important for our graduates as we offer the opportunity to rotate.